 - Submitting to drug counseling or treatment

-If you are convicted for probation violation while on pre – trial intervention, you may be faced with the consequences you originally bypassed through pre -trial intervention.
-In addition, when pre – trial intervention status is revoked, the original conviction will be placed on your criminal record – as well as the conviction for violation of probation.
+If you are convicted of a probation violation while on pretrial intervention, you may be faced with the consequences you originally bypassed through pretrial intervention.
+In addition, when pretrial intervention status is revoked, the original conviction will be placed on your criminal record as well as the conviction for violation of probation.

-If you have been arrested for violation of probation, please contact the Law Office of Mallon and Tranger at any of our New Jersey offices.
-Our criminal defense attorneys can be reached by phone at 732-780-0230 or by filling out the intake form on our contact page.
+If you have been arrested on suspicion of violating probation, please contact The Law Office of Mallon & Tranger at any of our New Jersey offices.
+Our criminal defense attorneys can be reached by phone at 732-702-0333 or by filling out the intake form on our Contact page.